kyverno/kyverno/test/conformance/kuttl/mutate/refactor/simple/remove-multiple-elements-in-ascending-order/README.md

 ## Description

-This test removes multiple elements from an array but iterates in ascending order.
+This test removes multiple elements from an array iterating in ascending order.

 ## Expected Behavior